 The Lumie Sunrise Alarm is much lower priced than the Bodyclock Shine 300, but also has less features.

-While it does have an additional six non-fading colours, the main sunrise and sunset effect has 10 brightness levels rather than 20.
+While it does have an additional six non-fading colours, the main sunrise effect only has 10 brightness levels.
 The dimmest are warm white rather than deep orange or red.

 The speaker quality is quite basic, but the bird alarm tones are pleasant on quieter volume settings.
 It’s a simpler device overall, but does take up less space to make up for that.